Logging and Managing QSOs

 On the Main window's Log QSOs tab, DXKeeper organizes items into 9 groups, each associated with a panel:

 The QSO panel is always present; you can independently control the presence of the Auxiliary, QSL, Online QSL, Award, Contest, Propagation, Details, and User-defined panels using the Log Panel checkboxes in the Configuration window's Log tab or using the eight checkboxes to the right of the QSO panel.
+Enabling the Display panels in two columns option will display these panels side-by-side in two columns rather than stacked in a single column - a format more suitable for widescreen monitors.
 All information items are stored with each QSO, whether or not the panels displaying them are visible.
-This allows you to adjust DXKeeper's consumption of screen real estate to meet your operating needs of the moment.
+This allows you to adjust DXKeeper's consumption of screen real estate to meet your needs.

 Located at the bottom of the Main window's Log QSOs tab, the Log Page Display contains one entry for each QSO in the current Log file.
 Each entry in the Log Paged Display corresponds to one QSO in your log.
 The visibility of each entry is subject to settings in the Filter panel; for example, you can filter the Log Page Display to show only QSOs made with Albania during 2003.